 Jane Austen is famous for talking about love relationships.
 Her novels start with love and ends with marriage.
 She gives every novel a happy ending.
-“Love and Marriage” is a common theme of her novels including “Pride and Prejudice”.
+“Love and Marriage” is a common theme of her novels including family life and class besides other themes of “Pride and Prejudice”.
 She depicts good and bad marriages in this novel.
 In fact, each type of marriage has been presented by her.
-Ironically, she sheds light on pros and cons of all types of marriages.
+Ironically, she sheds light on pros and cons of all types of marriages as she uses irony in Pride and Prejudice.
 Novel is about a society in which women are dependent on men.
 They are bound to household activities.
 Every girl of her era including Jane Austen spent her life in serving her family.
 “Pride and Prejudice” is a clear representation of her own society with an additional theme of “love and marriage”.

 Relationships and “Theme of Love and Marriage” in “Pride and Prejudice”:

 Jane Austen shows theme of love and marriage in “Pride and Prejudice” through five types of marriages.
 However, we cannot say that every marriage is based on love.
 Most of the couples are compelled to live with each other whereas remaining earn their respect in the eyes of their beloveds for marriage.
 Nevertheless, theme of “love and relationship” in “Pride and Prejudice” is based on following five couples:

 Every love relationship and marriage depicted in “Pride and Prejudice” is distinct.
 First marriage is old, second is based on compulsion, third is based on disrespectful love affair, fourth is settled and fifth is based on pure love.
 Let’s discuss them in detail to know more about primary theme of “love and marriage” in “Pride and Prejudice”.